Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Software architecture

-In \cref{img:diagram}, we show the organization of the classes in \texttt{Betaboltz} software library.
-Some classes are defined as abstract classes, and we encourage the end user to implement them for their specific needs, although we provide a set of concrete implementations to cover the most common operations.
+In \cref{img:diagram}, we show the organization of the classes in the \texttt{Betaboltz} software library.
+Some classes are defined as abstract classes, and we encourage the end-user to implement them for their specific needs, although we provide a set of concrete implementations to cover the most common scenarios.

-In this section we will analyze each class, providing some details about their purpose and the implementations already existing by default.
+In this section, we will analyze each class, providing some details about their purpose and the implementations already existing by default.
 We want to remark that this is only a very brief introduction and more details and examples can be found in the software user guide \cite{betaboltz_user_guide}.

-It is worth to mention that we heavily use the concept of static dimensional checking \cite{schabel2003boost} aiming a reduction of the probability of software bugs and an improved type consistency.
+It is worth mentioning that we heavily use the concept of static dimensional checking \cite{schabel2003boost} aiming to reduce of the probability of software bugs and an improved type consistency.